richardgourley/django-relationships-explained-in-postgresql/3-onetomany-cascade.md

 - A one to many relationship is created with a 'ForeignKey' field passing in the related object.
 - 'on_delete=models.CASCADE' in the visitor field of ElectronicDevice will result in an instance of ElectronicDevice being deleted when the instance of Visitor is deleted.
 - Django will take care of the auto increment of visitor ids.
-- Django checks fields with 'blank=False' are not empty in the Django admin or on the client side.
+- Django checks fields with 'blank=False' are not an empty string in the Django admin or on the client side.

 ### Accessing Django objects